asreimer/lmfit2/docs/install.rst

 The python version is not set up to be a python package, instead it is intened to be used as a script.
-To "install" it, simply copy both the `lmfit2.py` and `dmap.py` python files to whereever you want to them to be to use them.
+To "install" it, simply copy both the `lmfit2.py` and `dmap.py` python files to wherever you want to them to be.

 Test the Python Code